 Water Damage Mold Insurance Claims

+Mold has recently emerged as the dominant cost driver in some states.
 Mold is certainly not new—it’s been around for hundreds of millions of years—but the sharp rise in mold claims is definitely a 21st -century phenomenon.
 Multi-million dollar jury awards, sensationalized reporting in the media and profiteering by some individuals have led to an explosion in mold claims and costs.

 “Mold is Gold” has become the popular mantra of trial lawyers and no wonder.